Live Online SAT® Prep

 More guided prep helps concepts sink in.
 The SAT Channel has even more live and on-demand lessons, led by the absolute best teachers.
 Sort by topic, difficulty, or teacher—and we’ll show you what to study next.

-- 40 hours of on-demand lessons
+- Over 40 hours of video lessons

-- SAT prep books
+- The most up-to-date SAT prep books

 Here's what you'll cover in your Live Online class